BlockoS/mb128/README.md

     rts
 ```

 A byte is transferred by sending each bit separately starting from bit **0** to bit **7**.
-This can easily be done by repeatedly shifting the value to the right and sending the carry flag to the **mb128**.
+This can easily be done by repeatedly shifting the value to the right and sending the carry flag to the Memory Base 128.
 This can be translated in the following C-like pseudo-code.
 ```c
 void mb128_send_byte(byte a) {
     for(int i=0; i<8; i++) {